 Rufus Pichler is a partner in the San Francisco office of Morrison & Foerster LLP and has been a member of the firm’s Technology Transactions Group for over fifteen years.
 His practice focuses primarily on commercial transactions involving technology and intellectual property.

-Among other things, Mr. Pichler advises companies in the wireless, computer and IT, semiconductor, biotechnology, and pharmaceutical industries with respect to in- and out-licenses, cross-licensing arrangements, development, collaboration, manufacturing, supply and distribution agreements, and other transactions.
-In particular, Mr. Pichler has advised clients extensively in connection with complex patent licensing transactions, including patent exhaustion issues, patent sales and acquisitions, and intellectual property aspects of M&A transactions, both in the U.S. and other jurisdictions.
+Among other things, Mr. Pichler advises companies in the wireless, computer and IT, semiconductor, biotechnology and pharmaceutical industries with respect to in- and out-licenses, cross-licensing arrangements, development, joint venture and collaboration, manufacturing, supply and distribution agreements and other transactions.
+In particular, Mr. Pichler has advised clients extensively in connection with complex patent licensing transactions, including patent exhaustion issues, patent sales and acquisitions, patent strategy, and intellectual property aspects of M&A transactions, both in the U.S. and other jurisdictions.

 Mr. Pichler served as adjunct professor at the University of San Francisco School of Law, where he taught International Intellectual Property Law, and has published several books and articles in the field of intellectual property and technology law.
 In 2005/2006, Mr. Pichler served as the Global Engelberg Fellow from Practice at the Engelberg Center for Innovation Law and Policy at New York University’s School of Law where he conducted research on issues surrounding the patent exhaustion and implied license doctrines.

-NCR Corporation on IP issues in connection with its acquisition of Israel-based retail software and services company Retalix Ltd., a stock purchase transaction valued at approximately $650 million and the largest public acquisition of an Israeli company announced in 2012 (2012).
+NCR Corporation on IP issues in connection with its acquisition of Israel-based retail software and services company Retalix Ltd., a stock purchase transaction valued at approximately $650 million and the largest public acquisition of an Israeli company announced in 2012.

 Santen Pharmaceutical Co., Ltd.